-- Mercadona, with the objective of protecting the health and safety of our customers and employees as well as ensuring the supply of our stores, is updating the measures adopted last 16th, 19th and 23rd March, supplementing them with others that will come into force on 26th March 2020, underlined below so as to be more easily identified.
+- Mercadona, with the objective of protecting the health and safety of our customers and employees as well as ensuring the supply of our stores, is updating the measures adopted on the 16th, 19th, 23rd and 26th of March and the 3rd of April, supplementing them with additional measures that will come into force on Monday the 11th and Thursday the 14th of May, underlined below so as to be more easily identified.

 NEW MEASURES IN FORCE SINCE 01/06 IN THIS LINK.

 1.- GENERAL RECOMMENDATIONS FOR CUSTOMERS

 - Customers shall be informed of the general recommendations to access stores and do their shopping, both from staff members as well as through signs, loud speaker announcements and social networks.
 These recommendations include:

 - Only one person per household should come to do their shopping (not an entire family, nor with children or in groups).